Remember the Alamo! — In Plano, Behind the Target

 Two years later, in 1986 — the year of the Texas Sesquicentennial — The Plano Star Courier checked in with the then-current occupants of the hometown Alamo, Premier Auto Leasing, to see what it was like working in the Alamo.
 In Plano.
 An employee made the impossible-to-believe statement that very few people ever actually commented on the fact that they were leasing their vehicle from a company that occupied a building shaped like the Alamo.

 In 1999, Diane Jennings of The Dallas Morning News wrote a story on “mock Alamos” around the state.
 She checked in on the Plano location, then owned by Crest Cadillac, and found it was being used as a warehouse.
-The general manager, Michael Coston, was not a fan of the building.
+The general manager, Michael Coston, was not a fan of the building for several reasons, not least of which was the replica’s design.

 As a native Texan and history buff, he worries that the inaccurate construction may “deface the fame of the how-many-ever we say gave their lives there.”
 He is particularly irritated by the parapet, the rounded hump over the door, which most people associate with the Alamo facade, but which was actually added by the U.S. Army decades after the battle.
 (DMN, Feb.
 28, 1999)